Darkness4/minitel-app/CONTRIBUTING.md

 -------

 We invite you to join our team!
-Everyone is welcome to contribute code via pull requests, to file issues on GitHub, to help people asking for help on our mailing lists or on Stack Overflow, to help triage, reproduce, or fix bugs that people have filed, to add to our documentation, or to help out in any other way.
+Everyone is welcome to contribute code via pull requests, to file issues on GitHub, reproduce, or fix bugs that people have filed, to add to our documentation, or to help out in any other way.

-We grant commit access (which includes full rights to the issue database, such as being able to edit labels) to people who have gained our trust and demonstrated a commitment to Flutter.
+We grant commit access (which includes full rights to the issue database, such as being able to edit labels) to people who have gained our trust and demonstrated a commitment to Minitel Toolbox.

 This document focuses on what is needed to contribute by writing code and submitting pull requests for the Minitel Toolbox.